 If you're thinking of stopping smoking, chat with one of our qualified Quitline counsellors on 13 7848, Mon - Fri 8am - 8pm or request a call back using our online form.
 Quitline provides non-judgmental, empathetic and tailored support to help you along your quitting journey.
 Quitline is a culturally inclusive service for all, including the LGBTIQA+ community.
 We also have Aboriginal counsellors available as well as an interpreter service for people who speak languages other than English.

-Got a question about quitting smoking?
-Quitline answers the big 4 questions from smokers
+Got a question about quitting?
+Quitline answers the big 4 questions

-It's common to worry about how you'll cope with the process of quitting or what you'll do with the extra time quitting affords.
-We asked our Quitline counsellors to answer some of the common questions about quitting:
+It's common to worry about how you'll cope with stopping smoking, or what you'll do with the extra time quitting affords.
+We asked our Quitline counsellors to answer some of the common questions they receive on Quitline:

 What to expect when you call Quitline

 Here are the most common questions people have when thinking about calling the Quitline.

 5 things you didn’t know about Quitline (13 7848)